Fiction crossed with criminology - the ACEs test

 7. Was a household member depressed or mentally ill or did a household member attempt suicide?

-The same can be said of the millions of people who live with the residual effects of childhood environment.
+The same can be said of the millions of people who live with the residual effects of their childhood environment.
 Society is quick to call out those who abuse children, but is also quick to turn their backs on the victims of violence, neglect, or household dysfunction.
-Those with high levels of childhood trauma can be angry, depressed, anxious, physically unwell, and exhausted—factors that make them less attractive than the grateful person we want to help.
-But these are the people who need help the most.
+Those with high levels of childhood trauma can be angry, depressed, anxious, physically unwell, and exhausted—factors that make them less "attractive" than the grateful person we want to help.
+But, these are the people who need help the most.